Monterey County Vacation Rental Alliance

 A separate, independent analysis was done by Mark Brodeur, Pacific Grove’s community and economic development director who reviewed the city's housing stock and came to the same conclusion.
 Mr. Brodeur states in his analysis, "I can't see how such a small percentage (3.2% are STRs) of all units in the City degrades the long term rental market.
 I think there are much larger forces in play that affect the housing stock and availability of long term rentals.
 Certainly "second homes" play a much larger impact than STR's."
 See Mr. Brodeur's memorandum.

 Let’s analyze the unincorporated areas of Monterey County.
 The 2000 U.S. census determined that there were 37,579 dwelling units in the County.
 In 2018, a service company retained by the County Tax Collector determined there were 1,044 short-term rentals in the County.
-Using the high end of the estimate, STRs represent just 1.9% of all County housing stock.
+STRs represent just 2.8% of all County housing stock.
 So how can such a small percentage of all units in the County degrade the long term rental market?
-Furthermore, how many of the 1.9% would actually be “affordable?”
+Furthermore, how many of the 2.8% would actually be “affordable?”
 As discussed above, only 9.1% would charge less than $2,000 per month.
-Combining these percentages shows that short-term rentals might add just 0.17% more affordable housing if converted to long-term rentals.
+Combining these percentages shows that short-term rentals might add just 0.25% more affordable housing if converted to long-term rentals.
 The problem is local property values, not short-term rentals.
 Short-term rentals impacting affordable long term housing is a myth!

 Conclusion: STRs have NO impact on affordable housing.

 Coastal lodging availability and cost have been impacted by the California Coast Act which created opposing goals: reigned in development, yet affordable coastal lodging for the visiting public.
 This has led to insufficient lodging as demand increased.
 The Carmel Pine Cone published an editorial on May 12, titled “First create a problem, and then pretend to try to solve it.”
 Click here for the editorial.

 Short-term vacation rentals are a solution.